 - entails a trivial solution of the problem of grammar acquisition since it is the essence of evolution that a system is self-replicating.
-Unlearnable properties of grammars are sieved out and grammars adapt to their neurocognitive environment - predicts the principally dissipative course of diachronic changes while UG wrongly predicts developments that converge to the default values of UG, - explains the vectored quality of grammar changes and excludes seesaw-type changes that UG would admit,
+Unlearnable properties of grammars are sieved out and grammars adapt to their neurocognitive environment - predicts the principally dissipative course of diachronic changes while UG wrongly predicts developments that converge to the default parameter values of UG, - explains the vectored quality of grammar changes and excludes seesaw-type changes that UG would invite, - explains the tension between cross-linguistic invariants and cross-linguistic variation as the result of divergence by variation and convergence by the selection environment, - explains the effect of economy conditions for the shaping of grammars

-56 "It is true that both the Schlegel brothers and Humboldt subscribed to the growth-decay model."
-(Bynon
+51 "It is true that both the Schlegel brothers and Humboldt subscribed to the growth-decay model."
+(Bynon 1986: 132)

-57 A serious discussion would need an agreed definition of complexity.
+52 A serious discussion would need an agreed definition of complexity.
 One could adduce a combination of space complexity (How much memory space does it take to compute?), time complexity (How much time does it take to compute?) and Kolmogorov complexity (What is the length of the shortest binary program that represents the given grammar?)
 Needless to mention that nobody knows how to precisely measure these factors for languages.